 Dry skin often isn’t just dry, but can also be itchy, inflamed, and even painful!
 Adding lavender essential oil to your moisturizing lotion can help reduce these unpleasant side effects (and it will make your lotion smell wonderful too!)

-How To Make Your Own Inexpensive Moisturizing Lotion For Dry Skin
+How To Make A DIY Moisturizing Lotion For Dry Skin

 Add the lotion, coconut oil, and vitamin E cream to a mixing bowl.
 Use a stand mixer (or hand mixer) to mix the ingredients until it achieves a uniform texture.